jaymagrob/sei-project-3/README.md

    * Manual: Insomnia
    * Automated: Mocha & Chai
 5. GitHub
+6. Cloudinary

 ## Deployment

-This web app is deployed on Heroku and it can be found here: <!--HOLD FOR URL ONCE UPLOADED-->
+This web app is deployed on Heroku and it can be found here: https://beehive-creative-tool.herokuapp.com/

 ## Getting Started